Slide Show

 Found in 2025

 Slide Show is a previously unknown tech demo that was found in a storage unit that was purchased in an auction in 2025.
 The three prototypes were quietly sold on Ebay along with three prototypes for Touch Pad Game and several other 5200 prototypes.
 This storage unit most likely belonged to a former Atari programmer, although their name is currently unknown.
 As the name implies, Slide Show is simply a static screen demo.
 The user can move the mouse cursor around the screen, but that appears to be the only interaction possible.
+Given the size of the prototypes (24K), there may be more than one picture on each prototype but this is just a hypothesis.
 It is believed that Slide Show was part of the 5200 Touch Tablet (a CX77 Touch Tablet adapter for use on the 5200), although no such device has yet to be found.

 There are three different Slide Show prototypes: